mach3/harvestjs/README.md

 ## Feature

 - Multiple script loader
-- Compiler to concat and minify scritps
+- Compiler to concat and minify scritps for grunt
+- Compile helper module for grunt

 ## Script Loader